IHE/ITI.PDQm/input/pagecontent/volume-1.md

 An admitted patient is assigned to a bed.
 The patient may or may not be able to provide positive ID information.
 The nurse needs to enter patient identity information into some bedside equipment to establish the relationship of the assigned bed to the patient.
 The equipment issues a query for a patient pick list to a patient demographics supplier that provides data for a patient pick list.
 Search criteria entered by the nurse might include one or more of the following:

 - Partial or complete patient name (printed on the patient record or told by the patient)
-- Patient ID (this may be obtained from printed barcode, a bed-side chart, etc.)
+- Patient ID (this might be obtained from printed barcode, a bed-side chart, etc.)
 - Patient ID entry or scan
 - Date of birth / age range